-Darren and Mark are the Head Chefs of both venues.
-The culinary duo’s relationship originated when they worked together at renowned Sydney restaurant, Tetsuya’s.
-Darren was Head Chef and made a firm friend in Mark.
-Despite this, the focus at Three Blue Ducks is more organic and homely than fine dining, but the care, techniques and experiences are clear in the exceptional offerings available at The Farm.
+Darren and Mark are the Executive Chefs of both venues.
+The culinary duo’s relationship originated when they worked together at the renowned Sydney restaurant, Tetsuya’s.
+Darren was the head chef and acted as a mentor to Mark.
+In their new venture, though, their focus at all of the Three Blue Ducks venues became more organic and homely than fine dining.

-The team allows the produce on the farm to guide their menu.
+The Three Blue Ducks team allows the produce on the farm to guide their menu.
 When the vegetables and fruits are ripe, they are picked, washed and walked straight into the kitchen, ready to be transformed into mouth-watering meals.
 Anything that can’t be grown on-site is sourced as locally as possible.

-Breakfast is a colourful affair – the Farm Bowl features roasted pumpkin, a poached egg, house ferments and green beans on sprouted quinoa toast.
-Enjoy a latte from Single Origin Roasters or filter fanatics can enjoy V60 pour over coffee.
-Chai enthusiasts will also love the range on offer.
+Breakfast is a colourful affair – home-grown fruits and vegetables, house-smoked salmon and perfectly poached eggs dominate the menu.
+Enjoy a latte from roasters, Single O, or filter fanatics can enjoy a V60 pour-over coffee.
+Chai enthusiasts will also love the organic Chamellia range on offer.

-Stifle your midday hunger with salads made from farm-grown seasonal vegetables, mixed grains, bitter leaves, nuts and seeds, or enjoy local baby octopus and speck with pecans and farm-grown peppers, fennel and watermelon.
-Dinner is a similar affair with pork belly, Dutch carrots, pickled kohlrabi, dates and amaranth.
-The wine list is as healthy as can be, with a range of natural, biodynamic and organic wines.
+Stifle your midday hunger with salads made from farm-grown seasonal vegetables, mixed grains, bitter leaves, nuts and seeds, or enjoy locally caught fish, Byron Bay burrata or meats from nearby farms in refined, hearty dishes.
+Dinner is a similar affair with smaller and larger dishes celebrating the amazing access that the kitchen has to high-quality local produce.
+The wine list is as healthy as wine can really be, with a range of natural, biodynamic and organic wines.